Serpentine Galleries presented the first solo show in London by Cameroon-born, Belgium-based artist Pascale Marthine Tayou.

 The Serpentine North Gallery was populated by a diverse mix of sculptural forms that demonstrated Tayou’s unique visual language based on archetypes, made and found objects and traditional craft.
 Mysterious human forms and fantastical beasts – such as the 100 metre snake of Africonda – incorporated materials such as cloth, wood, plastic, glass, organic matter and consumer waste combined with an artisanal skill.

-Coton Tige was a new work made in response to the site and in particular to the history of the Serpentine Sackler Gallery, which was built in 1805, and was originally designed as a munitions store for the safe-keeping of gunpowder during the Napoleonic wars.
-Tayou said that, “Coton Tige has to do with the cotton fields, that is, with slavery and its effects on human relationships."
+Coton Tige was a new work made in response to the site, and in particular to the history of the Serpentine North Gallery, which was built in 1805 and was originally designed as a munitions store for the safe-keeping of gunpowder during the Napoleonic wars.
+Tayou said: “Coton Tige has to do with the cotton fields, that is, with slavery and its effects on human relationships.”